 5. Know what you are talking about.
 For example, if you are a boom operator, please DO NOT submit an article on directing.
 It won’t be taken seriously.

 2. Seriously.
-You should only write a guest post because you want to benefit from getting your name in front of filmmakers who otherwise don’t know you.
+You should only write a guest post because you would benefit from getting your name in front of independent filmmakers.